ArielTEP/Sockets/README.md

 # Sockets
 TCP/IP Communication and File Transfer Server

-This program is was written like a FTP server, it could be better.
+This program was written like a FTP server, it could be better.
 It is good for students who want to learn how to write sockets on c language and a get a full understanding in it.

 Open the terminal: gcc - 'nameFile.c' -o 'output' -lpthread -lm